emneo-dev/emneo.dev/content/about.md

 # Hi there

-I am Alexandre Flion (huntears), a 21 years old student at Epitech Toulouse in 5th year and I administrate this website.
+I am huntears, a 21 years old student at Epitech Toulouse in 5th year and I administrate this website.

 I speak French, English, and a tiny bit of Spanish (I am currently learning